 - Pain and suffering

-The evidence commonly used in car accident cases includes:
+The evidence commonly used to document fair compensation in car accident cases includes:

 - Medical bills